 - 6ms response time could be better for gaming

-Best Mid-Range 4K Monitor for Business and Creatives: Dell UltraSharp 27" U2720Q
+Best Mid-Range 4K Monitor for Business and Creatives: Dell U2720QM 27 Inch UltraSharp 4K UHD

-We're finishing off our trifecta of excellent creative 4K monitors with the Dell UltraSharp 27-inch U2720Q, one of the best Dell monitors because it stays pretty affordable despite impressive specs.
+The Dell UltraSharp 27-inch U2720QM is one of the best Dell monitors because it stays pretty affordable despite impressive specs, though it does double the S2721Q in price.
 For photo and video editing with accurate colors, you'll find 95% DCI-P3, 99% sRGB, 99% Rec 709 and a sub-2 Delta-E score, with 350 nits of brightness at 1300:1 contrast.
 You won't find the same breadth of color standards as the ViewSonic or BenQ models, but you'll still get wide gamuts for three of the most commonly used standards.

 Outside of creative work, this is a dependable 4K monitor to pick for working at home, regardless of your occupation.
 The 27-inch display will greatly expand your workspace, and with its DisplayHDR 400 compatibility, you can set it in DisplayHDR, Movie HDR, and Game HDR modes for the best performance in any context, including when the work day is done.
 The VESA-compatible stand can easily tilt, swivel, and pivot.
 You also have the choice between one HDMI port, two USB-C ports with 90W of power for your connected laptop, one DisplayPort connector, and three USB Type-A ports, so it'll work with whichever devices you use.
 It even comes with a three year warranty.